Leesburg, Virginia

+Leesburg is a town in and the county seat of Loudoun County, Virginia, United States.
+It is part of both the Northern Virginia region of the state and the Washington metropolitan area, including Washington, D.C., the nation's capital.

-Leesburg is a town in the state of Virginia, and the county seat of Loudoun County.
-Settlement in the area began around 1740, which is named for the Lee family, early leaders of the town.
-Located in the far northeast of the state, in the War of 1812 it was a refuge for important federal documents evacuated from Washington, DC, and in the Civil War, it changed hands several times.
+European settlement in the area began around 1740, when it was named for the Lee family, early colonial leaders of the town.
+Located in the far northeast of the state, in the War of 1812 it was a refuge for important federal documents evacuated from Washington, D.C., and in the Civil War, it changed hands several times.

 Leesburg is 33 mi west-northwest of Washington, D.C., along the base of Catoctin Mountain and close to the Potomac River.
-The town is the northwestern terminus of the Dulles Greenway, a private toll road that connects to the Dulles Toll Road at Washington Dulles International Airport.
+The town is the northwestern terminus of the Dulles Greenway, a private toll road that connects to the Dulles Toll Road at Dulles International Airport.
 Its population was 48,250 as of the 2020 Census and an estimated 48,908 in 2021.
-It is Virginia's largest incorporated town within a county (rather than being an independent city).
+It is Virginia's largest incorporated town within a county.

-Leesburg, like much of Loudoun County, has undergone considerable growth and development over the last 30 years, transforming from a small, rural, Piedmont town to a suburban bedroom community for commuters to the national capital.
+Like much of Loudoun County, Leesburg has undergone considerable growth and development over the last 30 years, transforming from a small, rural Piedmont town to a suburban bedroom community for commuters to the national capital.
 Growth in the town and its immediate area to the east (Lansdowne/Ashburn) concentrates along the Dulles Greenway and State Route 7, which roughly parallels the Potomac River between Winchester to the west and Alexandria to the east.